 The 3rd annual festival (May 30 – June 5, 2013) presented the San Francisco premieres of 50 internationally acclaimed, environmentally-focused films from around the globe, with over 60 visiting filmmakers and guest speakers covering environmental topics surrounding clean energy, green chemistry, food, housing, trash, water, and art in the environment.

 SF Premiere of Bidder 70 with filmmakers Beth and George Gage and special guest Tim DeChristopher in attendance, following his release from prison on April 21, 2013.
 Discover DeChristopher’s extraordinary, ingenious and effective act of civil disobedience demanding government and industry accountability.

-~ SF Premiere of Dear Governor Cuomo with director Jon Bowermaster.
+SF Premiere of Dear Governor Cuomo and panel discussion on fracking in California hosted by Climate One.
 Watch incredible acts of ‘fracktivism’ in the push for a ban on fracking in New York State.
 The film stars Mark Ruffalo, Melissa Leo, Joan Osborne, Citizen Cope, Medeski Martin and Wood and many more.

 Kalyanee Mam’s A River Changes Course, World Cinema Grand Jury Prize Winner at Sundance 2013